privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 1. Use `request context` as the context to decrypt `encrypted response` and obtain `framed response`, returning failure if decryption fails.
 1. Remove and extract the first 5 bytes from `framed response` as the framing header (described in {{framing}}), removing them from `framed response`.
-1. If `framing header`'s `Version` field is not 0 or 2, return failure.
+1. If `framing header`'s `Compression` field is not 0 or 2, return failure.
 1. Let `length` be equal to the `framing header`'s `Size` field.
 1. If `length` is greater than the length of the remaining bytes in `framed response`, return failure.
 1. Take the first `length` remaining bytes in `framed response` as `serialized response`, discarding the rest.